 We are delighted to be the only school in Pennsylvania to partner with TheDream.US to provide scholarships for DREAMers and undocumented students in the Commonwealth.
 Our partnership also extends to students in New Castle County, DE.
 The application opens November 1.

 Who is eligible to apply for TheDream.US National Scholarship at Cabrini?

-- intend to enroll full-time in a Cabrini bachelor’s degree program in the fall, spring, or summer of the upcoming academic year.
+- Intend to enroll full-time in a bachelor’s degree program at Cabrini University in Fall 2023 or Spring 2024.